MercuryWorkshop/sh1mmer/README.md

 When this finishes, the bin file in the path you provided will have been converted into a **SH1MMER** image.
 Note that this is a destructive operation, you will need to redownload a fresh shim to try again if it fails.

-If you want to build a devshim, replace `chromebrew.tar.gz` with `chromebrew-dev.tar.gz` and add `--dev` to the end of `sudo sh wax.sh /path/to/the/shim/you/downloaded.bin`
+> *If you want to build a devshim, replace `chromebrew.tar.gz` with `chromebrew-dev.tar.gz` and add `--dev` to the end of `sudo sh wax.sh /path/to/the/shim/you/downloaded.bin`
-Devshim builds will mount a much larger chromebrew partition over `/usr/local`, allowing you to access a desktop environment and even firefox from within sh1mmer.
-It's what allowed us to [run doom on a shim](https://blog.coolelectronics.me/_astro/doom.82b5613a_Z1LR94C.webp).
+Devshim builds will mount a much larger Chromebrew partition over `/usr/local`, allowing you to access a desktop environment and even FireFox from within SH1MMER.
+It's what allowed us to [run doom on a shim](https://blog.coolelectronics.me/_astro/doom.82b5613a_Z1LR94C.webp).*

-To install the built `.bin` file onto an external drive, use the Chromebook Recovery Utility, BalenaEtcher, Rufus, or any other flasher.
+***

-### Building a Legacy Shim
+### Building A Legacy Shim

 The raw shim files for boards such as `HANA` or `CORAL` were built before graphics support was added into the tty.
 This makes it impossible for the Beautiful World GUI to work and thus a legacy CLI-only shim must be built.